Fallout: How rape has affected the women I study, and my life

 Karestan C. Koenen, Ph.D., is an associate professor of epidemiology at the Mailman School of Public Health at Columbia University in New York, where she does research and teaches about psychological trauma and posttraumatic stress disorder.
 She served as a Peace Corps volunteer in Niger from 1991 through 1992.
 She testified about the rape she experienced while serving in Niger and the need for reform of the Peace Corps rape response protocols at House Foreign Affairs full committee hearings, and was the driving force behind a Polk Award-winning ABC News investigation.
 Koenen is a licensed clinical psychologist and epidemiologist and is currently president-elect of the International Society of Traumatic Stress Studies.

-More articles in WMC Women Under Siege by Category: Health, International, Violence against women
+More articles by Category: Health, International, Violence against women

-More articles in WMC Women Under Siege by Tag: Stigma, Trauma, War, Sexualized violence
+More articles by Tag: Stigma, Trauma, War, Sexualized violence